Ego2Eco/AEE-GAN/README.md

         conda env create -f environment.yaml

-    Or you can just install required packages yourself with `requirement.txt` file.

-        pip install -r reqirement.txt
 ## Train
 You need to edit the **input/output part** in the `train.py` file to select which dataset you want to use for training.
 After editing then you can start training.